particle-iot/app-notes/README.md

 - [AN009 Firmware Examples](https://github.com/particle-iot/app-notes/tree/master/AN009-Firmware-Examples) provides some annotated code examples, including how to effective use sleep modes.
 - [AN010 Finite State Machines](https://github.com/particle-iot/app-notes/tree/master/AN010-Finite-State-Machines) shows some of the ways to effectively structure your code using finite state machines.
 - [AN011 Publish to Google Sheets](https://github.com/particle-iot/app-notes/tree/master/AN011-Publish-to-Google-Sheets) shows how you can publish directly to Google G Suite spreadsheets using webhooks.
+- [AN017 Tracker CAN](https://github.com/particle-iot/app-notes/tree/master/AN017-Tracker-CAN) shows how to use the CAN bus for OBD-II to retrieve engine RPM and other useful techniques you may want to use in your own projects.

 ### Troubleshooting